arve0/master/thesis.md

 ## Alignment of z-plane
-The samples in [@fig:tma] are 5 \si{\micro\metre} thick and keeping the specimen plane at same distance from the objective when moving 25
-\si{\milli\metre} is challenging.
-Also, if the z-plane is substantially tilted, a single image might become out of focus at edges.
-To overcome change of z-coordinate when moving large distances, the stage insert seen in [@fig:tilt](b) was developed, which allows the user to adjust the specimen plane before scanning.
+The specimen spots in [@fig:tma] are 5 \si{\micro\metre} thick, making it challenging to keep the distance from specimen plane to objective equal when moving 25 \si{\milli\metre}.
+Also, if the specimen plane is substantially tilted, a single image might become out of focus at edges.
+To overcome changing z-coordinate when moving large distances, the stage insert seen in [@fig:tilt](b) was developed.
+The stage insert allows the user to adjust the specimen plane before scanning.

 To demonstrate the level of accuracy required for the stage insert consider the view field of a 63x objective with minimum zoom (0.75) which is $246 \times 246$